RTippin/messenger/docs/Installation.md

 ## Messenger Model
 - Our [Messenger.php][link-messenger-model] model allows your providers to have individual "settings", such as online status and notification sound toggles.
 - We also use a `whereHasMorph` query through our `messengers` table, letting your providers search for others through our API.
-- By default, the `Messenger` model will be created if it does not exist for a provider using our API.
-However, you should attach this model yourself anytime one of your providers is created.
+- By default, the `Messenger` model will be created if it does not exist for a provider when accessing the `messenger/heartbeat` or `messenger/settings` API.
+- To ensure your providers are kept in sync, it is best that you attach the messenger model yourself anytime one of your providers is created.

 ---